j50n/deno-proc/site/src/core/pipelines.md

   .lines.first;
 ```

-Each `.run()` pipes the previous output to the next command's stdin.
+Each `.run()` pipes the previous output to the next command's stdin, creating a seamless data flow where each process receives exactly what the previous one produces.

 ## How It Works